 To begin, one of the more notable features is gorillas are the largest of the primates, stocky creatures with broad upper bodies.
 Features also include small eyes and human-ish hands.
 Many of these animals are “silverbacks.”
 That refers to an identification of white hair colors on the back, and a sagittal crest on the skull.

 In many cases, there can be shorter hair on the lower portion of the body.
 The largest animal can stand up to almost six feet and weigh near 450 pounds.

-The ape is on the large size, making it an adversary no one really wants.
-But even the smaller species have agility, strength and speed on their side.
+The ape is larger in size, making it an adversary no one really wants.
+But even the smaller species have agility, strength, and speed on their side.
 So, none of these creatures are easy prey.

 Of course, like most endangered species (and many species of primates are), the greatest threat to any animal remains mankind.
-Habitat loss via fragmentation, destruction, degradation, hunting, insecticides and more are threats, many of the conditions the result of human encroachment.
+Habitat loss via fragmentation, destruction, degradation, hunting, insecticides, and more are threats, and many of the conditions are the result of human encroachment.

 What Eats Apes?

 Here are some of the more likely predatory experiences for primates.